Meet Our Faculty

 • Anthony Margiotta

-Marine Engineering Faculty
+Faculty, Marine Engineering

 Anthony Margiotta brings over two decades of expertise in the Marine Engineering field, enriched by his service in the US Coast Guard.
 He holds an Associate’s Degree in Engineering and is equipped with numerous industry certifications from Yamaha, American Boat and Yacht Council (ABYC), the American Welding Society (AWS), and Bombardier Recreational Products (BRP).
 Among his most distinguished achievements are his roles as a Yamaha Maintenance Certification Program Instructor, ABYC Master Technician, and being honored as the ABYC Teacher of the Year in 2021.
 His teaching philosophy revolves around the belief that a blend of knowledge, skill, and hands-on experience is essential for cultivating successful marine technicians.
 He is dedicated to fostering a comprehensive and dynamic learning environment that integrates both theoretical understanding and practical application.
 By emphasizing critical thinking, problem-solving, and meticulous attention to detail, he prepares his students to meet the challenges of the marine engineering field.